Federal Reserve Holds Steady on Interest Rates Amid Middle East Tensions

 Key Details

-The central bank’s latest meeting resulted in a unanimous decision to pause, highlighting a consensus among policymakers that the risks of cutting too soon outweigh the benefits.
+The central bank’s latest meeting resulted in a decision to pause, with policymakers concluding that the risks of cutting too soon outweigh the benefits.
 Key takeaways from the announcement include:

 Market Impact